faun/blog/source/resume.md

 Founder and primary developer at a software consulting company focused on building high-quality, scalable and reliable web applications for companies in the technology industry.

-Helping to build minimum viable products for startups and helping established businesses augment their applications to reach the scale of success.
-Improved the reliability of applications and services for a number of technology startups in San Francisco by increasing test coverage by up to 30% and reducing error rates by an order of magnitude.
+Hydra helps build minimum viable products for startups and help established businesses augment their applications to reach the scale of success.

 #### Select Projects